wonderbird/wonderbird.github.io/_pages/software-crafting/doctoolchain.md

 docToolchain . downloadTemplate
 ```

 Now answer all the questions, the tool prints.
-Make sure to reed the highlighted lines - they are printed in between the
+Make sure to read the highlighted lines - they are printed in between the
 other output of the `docToolchain` command.

 ```text